 The colors and images you use must correspond with your business profile as well as the goal of the landing page.
 They should reflect and complement your headline and subtitle.
 It’s the easiest way to create a cohesive and engaging story.

 The design shouldn’t be overwhelming, though.
 Don’t put too many elements and find the perfect balance.

 4. Make sure that your landing page looks legit

-Just think about it for a second – you are an internet user who just saw an interesting search engine ad.
-The offer speaks to you, so you clicked.
-You land on a page that has no company’s name, no contact information; the design is outdated with just some random link.
+Just think about it for a second – you are an internet user who saw an exciting search engine ad.
+The offer speaks to you, so you click.
+You land on a page with no company name or contact information; the design is outdated, with just some random link.